Most portfolio companies don't have a sales problem.

 • Enterprise accounts in the pipeline — low win rate

-• Leadership layer managing, not building
+• Leadership layer built to manage — not to build

 • Approaching a growth inflection or exit preparation